 As you can see, tree trimming is often performed by individuals who lack proper training or understanding of tree biology.
 While their intentions may be good, the result is frequently a tree that’s been overcut, poorly shaped, or left vulnerable to stress and disease.
 So, when you’re trying to decide between tree trimming vs. pruning, know that pruning is the more thoughtful, strategic approach to tree care.

-At TreeWiseMen, we offer tree pruning services because we believe in getting to the heart of what your tree needs to grow stronger and live longer.
+At TreeWiseMen, we offer tree pruning services in Bluffton and Beaufort County, SC, because we believe in getting to the heart of what your tree needs to grow stronger and live longer.
 We take great care to assess each tree individually, targeting diseased or poorly positioned limbs to improve airflow and light penetration and preserve the tree’s natural form.

 If you want your trees and shrubs to be more than decorative features — if you want them to be strong and stunning for years to come — get in touch with our ISA-certified arborists.
 We’ll guide you toward the right service.